pancho-dev/pancho-dev/content/posts/whats-ulid.md

 There are no standards defining ulids, this is just a spec that is hosted in github, which means that someone created the concept and shared it to the world.
 While UUIDs are an industry standard and they have their own [rfc4122](https://www.ietf.org/rfc/rfc4122.txt), UUIDs can be used for interoperability between vendors.
 While ulid doesn't have an RFC which might be a problem when you need to interoperate with vendors.
 Although, a ulid can be converted and represented as a UUID when needed.

 #### Implementations might diverge
 This is related to the previous disadvantage, since this is a spec and not backed by an industry standard, implementation is subject to interpretation and some implementations might have slightly different behavior than other.
-Off course having an RFC is not guarantee that implementations will be the same, in general RFC are topics already discussed by a group of people/vendors/companies making it a standard and making it easy for interoperate.
+Of course having an RFC is not guarantee that implementations will be the same, in general RFC are topics already discussed by a group of people/vendors/companies making it a standard and making it easy for interoperate.

 #### No tools to manipulate ulids
 There are libraries for all major languages, but ulid is still missing tools to manipulate ulids in the operating systems, all major operating systems like Mac or linux already have some kind of tool for generating UUIDs like `uuidgen` or something similar.
 I haven't found tools to generate ulids out of the box without having to install a programing language and the library to generate the ulid.